thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/getting-started.md

 ### Publish message

-To publish a message to the ThingsBoard MQTT Broker for the topic **sensors/temperature**, you can utilize the following command:
+To publish a message to TBMQ for the topic **sensors/temperature**, you can utilize the following command:

 ```bash
 mosquitto_pub -d -h $THINGSBOARD_MQTT_BROKER_HOST_NAME -p 1883 -t sensors/temperature -m 32 -q 1 -u username -P password